 United States Naval Academy, English Department

-Review of applications will begin on October 3, 2022 and will continue until the position is filled.
-Applications received by the review start date will receive full consideration.
+Review of applications will begin on October 2, 2023 and continue until the position is filled.

 ABOUT THE U.S. NAVAL ACADEMY:

-Full summer research support may be available for the first three years of new appointments; after that, civilians may receive partial summer research support by applying for Naval Academy Research Council grants.
+Full summer research support may be available for the first three years of new appointments; after that, civilians may receive partial research support by competing for internal research grants.
 Faculty members receive full federal government service benefits.
-For additional information about the department, visit our website:
+For additional information about the department, visit our website: usna.edu/EnglishDept

-This is a 10-month federal excepted service position.
+This is an onsite, 10-month compensation, excepted service federal faculty position with a 3-year renewable appointment.
 Salary for this position will be commensurate with experience and qualifications.

 MINIMUM AND PREFERRED QUALIFICATIONS:

-A Ph.D. in literature or closely related discipline; anticipated completion of Ph.D. by June 2023 is acceptable.
+A Ph.D. in literature or closely related scholarly discipline (anticipated completion of Ph.D. no later than June 2024 is acceptable).